 The Bible calls it the “Kingdom of God”.
 Jesus taught a lot about it.

 Jesus said that “my kingdom is not of this world” (Jn.18:36).
-It is a spiritual kingdom, a spiritual realm where God, who is a Spirit dwells.
+So if not of this tangible world, then what kind of kingdom is it?
+It”s is a spiritual kingdom.
+A spiritual realm where God who is Spirit dwells.

 The Hebrew meaning for the word “kingdom” is “dominion, rule, realm, or reign”.
 The Greek meaning is “royalty, rule, a realm”.
 It has to do also with “the notion of a foundation of power”.

 “Realm” appears in both the Hebrew and Greek.
 Jesus taught a spiritual kingdom.
 This is made clear in John, chapter three.
 Jesus answered the ruler of the Jews (Nicodemus) and said, “Most assuredly, I say to you, unless one is born from above (spiritual birth), he cannot see (understand, perceive) the kingdom of God.” (vs.3)